Yoshinobu Kanemaru: Suzuki-gun (2017–2022)

-On February 19 during the NJPW New Years Golden Series, Kanemaru and Desperado competed in a four-way tag-team match for the IWGP Junior Heavyweight Tag Team Championships, but the match was won by Six or Nine (Master Wato and Ryusuke Taguchi), whilst also involving champions Flying Tiger and El Phantasmo and Taiji Ishimori.
+On February 19 during the NJPW New Years Golden Series, Kanemaru and Desperado competed in a four-way tag-team match for the IWGP Junior Heavyweight Tag Team Championships, but the match was won by Six or Nine (Master Wato and Ryusuke Taguchi), whilst also involving champions Flying Tiger, and Ishimori and Phantasmo.
 In March, Kanemaru entered the New Japan Cup, receiving a bye to the second round, but lost to Cima.
 On May 1 at Wrestling Dontaku, Kanemaru and Desperado faced Six or Nine for the IWGP Junior Heavyweight tag team championships, but were defeated.
 In the same month, Kanemaru competed in the Best of the Super Juniors, competing in the A Block.
-Kanemaru finished with 8 points, failing to advance to the finals.
-In June at Dominion 6.12 in Osaka-jo Hall, Kanemaru teamed with El Desperado and Zack Sabre Jr to face House of Torture (Evil, Yujiro Takahashi and Sho) for the NEVER Openweight 6-Man Tag Team Championship, but lost.
-Later in the month, Kanemaru competed in a tournament to advance to AEW x NJPW: Forbidden Door for a chance to be crowned the inaugural AEW All-Atlantic Championship, however Kanemaru was defeated by Tomohiro Ishii in the qualifying round.
-Six days later, Kanemaru and Desperado teamed on the buy-in of AEW x NJPW: Forbidden Door, against Swerve in our Glory (Keith Lee and Swerve Strickland), in a losing effort.
+Kanemaru finished with eight points, failing to advance to the finals.
+In June at Dominion 6.12 in Osaka-jo Hall, Kanemaru teamed with Desperado and Sabre to face House of Torture (Evil, Yujiro Takahashi and Sho) for the NEVER Openweight 6-Man Tag Team Championship, but lost.
+Later in the month, Kanemaru competed in a tournament to advance to Forbidden Door for a chance to be crowned the inaugural AEW All-Atlantic Championship, however Kanemaru was defeated by Tomohiro Ishii in the qualifying round.
+Six days later, Kanemaru and Desperado teamed on the buy-in of Forbidden Door, against Swerve in our Glory (Keith Lee and Swerve Strickland), in a losing effort.
 In October, Kanemaru competed in another tournament to crown the inaugural NJPW World Television Championship, but lost to David Finlay in the first round.
 In November, Kanemaru competed in the Super Junior Tag League, this time teaming with Douki.
-The duo ended the tournament campaign with 8 points failing to advance to the finals.
-At the World Tag League & Best of the Super Juniors finals, Minoru Suzuki announced the disbandment of Suzuki-gun by the end of the year.
-The final match between the faction took place on December 23, where the team of Taichi, Sabre Jr, Kanemaru and Douki defeated Suzuki, Lance Archer, Desperado and Taka Michinoku.
+The duo ended the tournament campaign with eight points failing to advance to the finals.
+At the World Tag League and Best of the Super Juniors finals, Minoru Suzuki announced the disbandment of Suzuki-gun by the end of the year.
+The final match between the stable took place on December 23, where the team of Kanemaru, Taichi, Sabre and Douki defeated Suzuki, Lance Archer, Desperado and Taka Michinoku.
 After the match, each of the Suzuki-gun members spoke about their memories as a part of the group and thanked leader Suzuki.
-The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag.
+The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all nine men to pose in the ring, behind the Suzuki-gun flag.